Exploring Zion National Park

 Zion National Park

 There are several National Parks that I love, but this particular park holds such a special place in our hearts that we named our rescue dog Zion.
-Our 2025 summer vacation was my sixth time to Zion National Park - and even with six trips, you’ll see below that I still have a handful of hikes that I’d like to do and haven’t yet had the time.
-(Yes, I write these posts for myself too, so I know exactly where to head the next time I visit.)
+Our 2025 summer vacation was my sixth time to Zion National Park.
+Even with six trips, you’ll see below that I still have a handful of hikes that I’d like to do and haven’t yet had the time.
+(Yes, I write these posts for myself too, so I know exactly where to go the next time I return.)

-Zion has epic hikes for all hiker abilities - from super little hikers to adventurous older hikes that bring their own helmets, ropes, and rappelling gear.
-There are hikes perfect for when it’s cooler, maybe even a little snowy, and hikes that are awesome to do even in the summer when the park reaches temps over 100 deg F. Some trails are crazy crowded, and other spots in the park you will likely have all to yourselves.
+Zion has epic hikes for all hiker abilities - from super little hikers with short legs who might not want to walk far but may prefer to climb over boulders and splash in the water, to hikers that may want to spend a day with some quiet reflection time in the canyon, to adventurous hikers that bring their own helmets, ropes, and rappelling gear.
+There are hikes perfect for when it’s cooler, maybe even a little snowy, and hikes that are awesome in the summer, even when the park reaches temps over 100 deg F. Some trails are crazy crowded, and other spots in the park you will likely have all to yourselves.
 Pick your own adventure - but a little bit of pre-planning will go a long way to making sure you have the perfect trip with so many different options.
 Hopefully this guide can help with that planning process.

-Zion National Park - Planning a trip for my boys (ages 4 & 8) and our exchange student from Finland (age 17).
+March 2018 - Zion National Park - Planning a trip for my boys (ages 4 & 8) and our exchange student from Finland (age 17).
 You’d think this would be a hard thing to do - but Zion has a little bit of everything for everyone.
-We all ended up with a perfect trip!
+We all ended up with a fantastic trip!

 Planning Your Trip

-Five of our trips to Zion have been over spring break, and this is a fantastic time to visit the park for most of the trails.
+Five of our trips to Zion have been over spring break, and this is a great time to visit the park for most of the trails.
 Over the years we have encountered absolutely perfect weather - sunny, mid 70s, and we’ve had some trips with slight amounts of snow.
-This is perfect for most of the park.
-I’ve tried to visit Kolob Canyon twice in March, and both times were epic fails though due to several inches of snow and clouds that hung so low the canyon couldn’t be viewed.
-Kolob Canyon is better suited for warmer weather, although summer afternoons are quite hot without much shade.
+I’ve tried to visit Kolob Canyon twice in March, however, and both times were epic fails due to several inches of snow and clouds that hung so low the canyon couldn’t be viewed.
+Kolob Canyon is better suited for warmer weather but be aware that summer afternoons are quite hot without much available shade.

-Our trip in the summer was June 2025.
+Our one summer trip to Zion was June 2025.
 It did get up to 106 deg F one day.
-I would say this would be awful for any hike that doesn’t involve being in the water.
-But there are lots of great options for hiking in the water - just get in the Virgin River.
-We had a great day hiking the Narrows top down and had some fun rappelling through a slot canyon so cold that we needed wet suits.
+I would say this would be awful conditions for any hike that doesn’t involve being in the water.
+But there are some great options that involve wet feet.
+We had a great day hiking the Narrows top down and had some fun rappelling through a slot canyon with water so cold that we needed wet suits.

 June 2025 - On our way into Keyhole Canyon

 I absolutely love the Virgin River and any of the easy hikes along the riverbank (or in the river) should be on an itinerary.
 Zion is different than the Grand Canyon and Bryce Canyon - In Zion, you enter the park at the bottom of the canyon and look up.
-Pa’rus isn’t a busy trail and it’s lovely.
-The Riverside Walk is beautiful, but it’s going to be crazy busy.
-The Narrows walking into the Virgin River bottom-up is fun, but pretty busy too and it gets waist-deep within the first 10 minutes.
-Pa’rus is accessed from the Visitor Center (no shuttle needed).
-Riverside Walk is accessed using the shuttle.
-The National Park system claims on its website that the shuttles start in April.
-The last two Spring Breaks we’ve visited Zion, the shuttle has been running in March.
+Pa’rus Trail isn’t a busy trail and it’s lovely.
+Conversely, the Riverside Walk is also beautiful, but it’s going to be crazy busy.
+Kayenta Trail also follows the Virigin River, and makes for an interesting one-way hike when combined with Emerald Pools and Zion’s free shuttle.
+Sand Bench Trail is another option along the Virgin River that we have not hiked.

 March 2018 - Zion National Park - Pa’rus Trail

 My other must-do recommendation is to visit the east side of the park.
 Drive through the Zion-Mount Carmel Tunnel.
-Parking is difficult, but my absolute favorite hike in the park is the Canyon Overlook Trail, which is the first parking lot east of the tunnel.
-And then just park at any of the pullouts along the road east of the tunnel and explore.
+Parking is difficult, but my absolute favorite easy hike in the park is the Canyon Overlook Trail, which is the first parking lot east of the tunnel.
+After the Overlook Trail, continue east-ward, and park at any of the pullouts and explore.
 We’ve found petroglyphs and waterfalls.
-And it’s shocking how few people visit the east side of the park.
-These are hikes you could have completely to yourselves, although the “trails” aren’t well marked.
-Just stick to the slickrock to avoid creating a trail, and follow the waterway.
+Compared to how many people are on the trails near the main Springdale entrance, it’s shocking how few visitors there are on the east side of the park.
+These informal “trails” aren’t marked.
+Stick to the slickrock to avoid creating a trail, follow the waterways, and see what you can find.
+If that’s a bit too adventurous, pre-download trail maps on AllTrails or GAIA apps.

-Kolob Canyon - This picture is from the beginning of La Verkin Creek to Kolob Arch trail, but the view is pretty similar to what is visible from the road.
+June 2025 - Kolob Canyon - This picture is from the beginning of La Verkin Creek on our way to Kolob Arch trail.
+This view is pretty similar to what is visible from the road.
+For non-hikers, this would be a worthwhile trek for the beautiful views from the road.

-Additionally, there are some fun places to hike nearby Zion - check out the map below for other places closer to St. George and Kanab.
-I’ll have additional links to my posts on these hiking locations at the end of this post.
+Additionally, there are some fun places to hike nearby but outside of Zion - check out the map below for other places closer to St. George and Kanab.
+Click the pins for additional posts.
+I’ll have additional links to these posts at the end.

 Favorite hikes in and around Zion National Park